How to Write Clean Code: Best Practices

-You shouldn’t provide too many function arguments.
+You shouldn’t provide more than three arguments.
 If the number of arguments is 4 or more, such functions are questionable and should be avoided if possible.
 If the function gets 4 and more arguments, you’d better “pack” them into an object.

-Always delete functions and methods you don’t use.
+Always delete functions, methods, and data structures you don’t use.
 Nowadays, there’s an array of version control systems that help you easily detect changes.

 If there ever was a perfect code, it would be the one that doesn’t need any explanations or comments.
 Clear and comprehensive code with minimum or no comments is far superior to messy code with tons of extra text. Сomments can never make up for bad code, even though in some cases they are necessary.